farm-ng/amiga-dev-kit/website/docs/tutorials/virtual_joystick/02_virtual_joystick_widget.md

 id: virtual-joystick-widget
 title: 02 - Virtual Joystick Widget
 ---
-# Virtual Joystick Widget
+# Building Virtual Joystick Widget

-We will now define a custom widget, the `VirtualJoystickWidget`, in kivy and Python to give an introduction to kivy drawing.
+We will begin by defining a custom widget, the `VirtualJoystickWidget`, by following the kivy API to add widgets to our application!
-We define the custom widget such that it can be imported just like a kivy API widget!

 This widget will be used to drive the robot by moving the virtual joystick on the Brain screen.